yakir-levi/prometheus-elector/README.md

 To ensure that Prometheus Elector works seamlessly in a Prometheus Operator environment, the following changes have been implemented to enhance functionality:

-- Added a new flag --leader-config, which specifies the path to the Prometheus leader configuration file.
+- Added a new flag `--leader-config`, which specifies the path to the Prometheus leader configuration file.
 - Implemented a mechanism to watch for any changes to the leader-config file, as well as the configuration file generated by the Prometheus Operator.